srobo/team-emails/SR2026/2025-10-01-confirm-places.md

 ## Looking ahead

-If your team would like to get started before Kickstart, we have prepared some [pre-Kickstart activities][pre-kickstart-activities] which introduce robotics and our simulator without needing the kit.
-If your team needs any assistance with these activities, please encourage them to post in Discord once it's made available.
+If your team would like to get started before Kickstart, the [simulator][simulator] is available to start playing around with, as well as the [API documentation][docs].
+If your team needs any assistance with these, please encourage them to post in Discord once it's made available.

 At various points in the year we will have a number of "[Tech Days][tech-days]" at locations around the UK.
 These provide an opportunity for your team to get